dotnet-demos/quartz-net-scheduler-basics/README.md

 This project demo how the Quartz.Net library can be used to schedule function executions.
 - Using basic schedule of 30 seconds repeated
 - Using cron expression to schedule every minute
+- List all schedules
+- Remove all schedules

 # How to run
 - Clone the repo and run using Visual Studio,VS Code or `dotnet` command